csldali/CarND-Semantic-Segmentation/writeup.md

 | brightness TRUE	| ![alt text][image4]			|

-Overall, the data augmentation technique improves the true positive rate (TPR) of road pixels.
-It is clear that in poor light conditions the model is having some issues to segment the road.
-In these cases it might be good to try another data augmentation technique so that the images with nice light conditions become more similar to the images dark road segments.
+Overall, the data augmentation technique improves the true positive rate (TPR) of road pixels in images with poor light conditions.
+In images with good light conditions, data augmentation (random brightness actually) may produce worse segmentation results.
+But according to the images above these differences are insignificant.

 The images in the `runs` folder correspond to the model with brightness TRUE & batch size 4.